 Leave Myself Behind

-Yates’ Holden Caulfield-esque hero, Noah, isn’t ever afraid to tell like it is—excerpt, of course, when it comes to revealing his sexuality.
+Yates’ Holden Caulfield-esque hero, Noah, isn’t ever afraid to tell like it is—except, of course, when it comes to revealing his sexuality.
 His life is turned upside down when his widowed and eccentric mother moves them to small-town New Hampshire, where they take up residence in a crumbling Victorian.
 As Noah’s mom investigates a mystery surrounding the home’s former owner, Noah turns his attention to his charming next door neighbor, J.D.
 Together, the boys will have to puzzle out mysteries of their own—including their blossoming romance, their dark pasts, and their places within the world.
 Peppered with grief, family issues, and secrets, Leave Myself Behind isn’t always an easy read, but through Noah’s teenage eyes, it’s often funny and adorably sweet.

 Once decade ago, Will’s lover, Chad, disappeared during a nighttime swim in the ocean.
 Since then, Will has filled his days and nights with meaningless affairs, haunted by uncertainty: Was Chad’s disappearance a cold rejection, or a terrible tragedy?
 But when he meets Sean, a gorgeous landscape architect, he finally feels true, genuine love again—though Sean has his own painful history and regrets.
 As both men wrangle with their pasts and the looming AIDs epidemic, Nightswimmer becomes an “intensely personal” story of love, loneliness, obsession, and identity (Publishers Weekly).